blender/blender/source/gameengine/PyDoc/bge.types.rst

    .. attribute:: type

-      The type of measurement that the sensor make when it is active. **type** integer.
+      The type of measurement that the sensor make when it is active.

+      :type: integer.

       * KX_ARMSENSOR_STATE_CHANGED(0) detect that the constraint is changing state (active/inactive)
       * KX_ARMSENSOR_LIN_ERROR_BELOW(1) detect that the constraint linear error is above a threshold